jasonraimondi/jasonraimondi.com/content/posts/030_authenticating-nextjs-part-3.md

 ## Add rest call with authorization header

+Let's add a function to make a rest call to the restricted route with the proper Authorization header containing the JWT bearer token

 ```typescript
 // services/rest_service.ts

 export const fetchRestricted = async (auth: AuthToken) => {
   // add the Authorization header